-- Mutations or changes in the cell can cause the cell to behave abnormally.
+- Mutations or changes in the cell can cause the cell to grow abnormally.

-- A new type of lung cancer testing (often called molecular, biomarker or genomic testing) can sometimes find what exact mutations are in the cell.
+- Tumor testing can sometimes find what exact mutations are in the cancer cell.

 - Lung cancer tumor testing is a promising field, but does not guarantee a cure for lung cancer.

 What You Need to Know About Tumor Testing

 What is tumor testing?
 What exactly should I be asking my doctor about it?
 Learn more about how tumor testing works, who benefits from it and what you need to discuss with your doctor in our question and answer guide to lung cancer tumor testing.
 Read What You Need to Know About Tumor Testing questions and answers.

 Talk to your doctor about testing your tumor.
 Download a list of suggested questions.